ryan-mcclue/unsw/comp3331/wk2/week2.md

 HTTP stateless.
 Responses/requests have status line, header lines, body

-sends out cookie id which will be included in every HTTP request 3rd party cookies (different to domain you are on, e.g. could be an image provider) allows sites to track you improve page load times with protocol enhancements, content providing location and caching
+sends out cookie id which will be included in every HTTP request (to automate signing in to a page, could use selenium and manually add say session-token cookie) 3rd party cookies (different to domain you are on, e.g. could be an image provider) allows sites to track you improve page load times with protocol enhancements, content providing location and caching